tsantiagoro85/nosql-challenge/README.md

 - For Part 3 see the code in NoSQL_analysis_starter.ipynb.
 The challenge consists in performing exploratory analysis with the data.

-The repo also contain a 'Resources' folder, which contains the data needed to run the challenge.
+The repo also contains a 'Resources' folder, which contains the data needed to run the challenge.